firebase/firebase-android-sdk/contributor-docs/best_practices/dependency_injection.md

 See: [Dagger tutorial](https://dagger.dev/tutorial/)

 {: .highlight }
-While Hilt is the recommended way to use dagger in Android `applications, it's not suitable for SDK/library development.
+While Hilt is the recommended way to use dagger in Android applications, it's not suitable for SDK/library development.

 ## How to get started

-Since [Dagger](https://dagger.dev) does not strictly follow semver and requires the dagger-compiler version to match with the dagger library version, it's not safe to depend on it via a pom level dependency, see [This comment](https://github.com/firebase/firebase-android-sdk/issues/1677#issuecomment-645669608) for context.
+Since [Dagger](https://dagger.dev) does not strictly follow semver and requires the dagger-compiler version to match the dagger library version, it's not safe to depend on it via a pom level dependency, see [This comment](https://github.com/firebase/firebase-android-sdk/issues/1677#issuecomment-645669608) for context.
 For this reason in Firebase SDKs we "vendor/repackage" Dagger into the SDK itself under
-`com.google.firebase.{sdkname}.dagger`, while it incurs a size increase, it's usually on the order of a couple of KB and is considered negligible.
+`com.google.firebase.{sdkname}.dagger`.
+While it incurs in a size increase, it's usually on the order of a couple of KB and is considered negligible.

 To use Dagger in your SDK use the following in your Gradle build file: